mattdy/MMM-Tesla/README.md

 It monitors a your Tesla Stats, such as Battery Level, Temperature, Lock status and much more!
 A valid API key is required, the key can be requested here: https://teslafi.com

+This is a partial re-write of the original MMM-TeslaFi by [f00d4tehg0dz](https://github.com/f00d4tehg0dz), which can be found [here](https://github.com/f00d4tehg0dz/MMM-TeslaFi).
+I have chosen to not merge this version back in as it breaks some functionality of the original module.

+I am happy to accept any [bug reports](https://github.com/mattdy/MMM-TeslaFi/issues) or [pull requests](https://github.com/mattdy/MMM-TeslaFi/pulls) for new features or fixes.

 ## Screenshot

 ![screenshot.png](doc/screenshot.png)